Ferragamo CEO sticks to core profit guidance despite China slowdown

-MILAN The chief executive of Italian luxury goods maker Salvatore Ferragamo (SFER.MI) stuck on Sunday to last month's profit guidance despite slowing growth in Asia, its biggest market.
+MILAN, Sept 27 The chief executive of Italian luxury goods maker Salvatore Ferragamo stuck on Sunday to last month's profit guidance despite slowing growth in Asia, its biggest market.

 That compares with 2014 EBITDA of 293 million euros.